fossabot/Customizer/README.md

 **Framework:** .NET Standard 2.0

-This library provides the base API and functions for loading resources using a content definition into a live object ready for consumption.
+This library provides the base API and functions for loading resources using a content definition into a live object ready for consumption and functions for data serialization.

 ## CustomNavi.Authoring